-This leaflet gives a basic guide to some of the important issues.
+This page gives a basic guide to some of the important issues.
 However, it is not possible here to give full legal information relating to marriages and in the case of doubt you must take appropriate advice.

 There are three kinds of service in relation to marriage: